 If you’re injured on the job, you have rights and benefits guaranteed by workers’ compensation.
-The team at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia are dedicated to helping you achieve your highest level of functional recovery and to getting you back to work as soon as possible.
+The team at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia are dedicated to helping you achieve your highest level of functional recovery and to getting you back to work as soon as possible.
 Our patients who depend on workers’ compensation can count on seeing an orthopaedic surgeon at each visit during their recovery and receiving comprehensive rehabilitation services from our staff of therapists.

 Our goal is to help you obtain the highest possible level of functional recovery and to return you to meaningful work safely and expeditiously.

 If you are injured on the job, you have certain rights, benefits, and responsibilities.
 Your employer also has obligations and responsibilities regarding all employees.
 Our focus is to assist you with your job-related injury.
 Our goal is to provide the best quality medical care for the entire length of your recovery and to safely return you to productive employment.
 We will make every effort to work with you and your company to achieve this goal.